paulscherrerinstitute/wica-http/README.md

       If the previous step worked successfully then the system is ready for something more interesting.

-      Save the page source of 'test.html' to your local filesystem and start to edit the html **'wica-channel-name'** attributes to reflect PV's of interest in your own EPICS control system environment.
+      Save the page source of 'test.html' to your local filesystem and start to edit the html **'data-wica-channel-name'** attributes to reflect PV's of interest in your own EPICS control system environment.

       After reloading the page in the web browser (- don't forget, where necessary, to clear the cache -) then the server should initiate communication with the backend control channels.

+      Possible Next Steps

-      The way forward is then to use the browser's developer tools - Google Chrome seems to work well - to inspect the event stream coming from the server and how this is reflected in the changing **'wica-XXX'** atributes that you should now see being updated in real-time.
+      It's time to get serious with your browser's developer tools.
+Google Chrome seems to work well in this capacity.

+      * use the web browser's network analysis tool- to inspect the event stream  coming from the server.
+      * use the web browser's html element inspector to check the information that has been read from the control system.
+The following attributes should now be present and updating in real-time.
+        ** **'data-wica-stream-state'**
+        ** **'data-wica-channel-metadata'**
+        ** **'data-wica-channel-value-array'**
+        ** **'data-wica-channel-value-latest'**
+        ** **'data-wica-channel-connection-state'**
+        ** **'data-wica-channel-alarm-state'**

       **IMPORTANT NOTE**

       If you take the approach described above you will need to temporarily **disable the CORS security check**